-Rugby High School is a grammar school for girls aged 11-18, with academy status.
+Rugby High School is a grammar school for girls aged 11-18, with academy status and from September 2018 a coeducational Sixth Form.
 Admissions are based on a process of selection having regard to students' academic ability.
-In Rugby there are two other academically selective schools: a boys' grammar school (Lawrence Sheriff School) and a mixed bilateral academy (Ashlawn School)
+In Rugby there are two other academically selective schools: a boys' grammar school also with a coeducational Sixth Form (Lawrence Sheriff School) and a mixed bilateral academy (Ashlawn School).